nubart/blog-en/_posts/2019-11-07-sell-travelling-audioguide.md

 Naturally, each museum can customize the design of the postcard to their liking.

-# The advantages of potcard-audioguide
+# The advantages of postcard-audioguide

 With *The traveling audio guide*, museums and exhibition centres can promote their work and give permanence to exhibitions that have already taken place.